OpenPodcar/OpenPodcar/README.md

 - A relay is used which interrupts the mobility scooter’s key ignition circuit.
 If the relay is not energised by the presence of a 5V supply to the Arduino, the vehicle’s movement is disabled.
 This effectively ensures that if the Arduino is non-functional, for example its power supply has failed or it has been unplugged from the USB port of the control PC and there is a danger that the DAC is not producing the control systems required voltage, the scooter is automatically disabled by effectively switching it off.
 	- Connect a 2-meter wire to the relay's **-** pin
 	- Connect a 2-meter wire to  both the relay pins **S** and **+**
-	- The relay wires should be as shown in the photo below [# check]
+	- The relay wires should be as shown in the photo below

 		<p align="center">
 		<img src="./docs/hardware/relay_connections.png" alt="Relay's connections" "width=240" "height=100"/>